poa1024/ai_code_buddy/readme.md

 ## The plan

 - code generation
-  - generated code can (should?) have explanatory comments?
-  - dialog for method creation (having session or history to be able to continue changing the method)
     - should work in the json/sql files, in the db console (maybe already work, need to check)
 - readme.me generation
 - providing the whole project as a context for code explanation actions
 - checking the code, suggesting improvements, checking for bugs